-- The survey individually weights the patrol bonus, seniority, physical performance, and education incentive pays for each surveyed organization and the CHP Officer by the number of officers receiving those pays in each organization. - For the five surveyed organizations as a group, the survey collectively weights the patrol bonus, seniority, physical performance, and education incentive pays and maximum base salary and employee contribution to retirement by the total officers in the five organizations.
-The result is the weighted compensation subtotal before subtracting the employee contribution to retirement. - For the CHP Officer, the survey combines the weighted maximum salary and weighted special pays to determine the weighted compensation subtotal before subtracting the employee contribution to retirement. - For the five surveyed organizations and the CHP Officer, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in total compensation. - The CHP Officer total compensation and surveyed organizations' total compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' total compensation. - A CHP Officer lag, rounded to 1/10th percent, becomes the percent of the CHP Officer salary that as of July 1, 2010 would originally have been used to increase the salary of CHP Officers but instead will be redirected toward funding employee pensions.
+- For the five surveyed organizations and the CHP Officer, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in total compensation. - The CHP Officer total compensation and surveyed organizations' total compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' total compensation. - A CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer salary increase at July 1, 2011.